adamcooke/memist/README.md

 You need to specify which fields you want to be memoized in your objects.
 You do this by calling `memoize` as shown above.

-You can optionally provide an array of attributes as a `:uses` option.
-This will ensure that the cached value is cleared when any of these attributes are cleared.
-You can also specify other memozied methods in this array and their attributes will be cleared too.

 #### Other handy methods

 ```ruby